fishinwind/workshop/rst/tips.rst

 Overview
 --------
+We will teach you to answer biological questions through programming.
+We are **not** trying to turn you into a computer scientist.
+For now, you can leave fancy algorithm development to professionals.

+Once you know a few simple tools and learn the basics of the programming languages, you will be on the right path toward developing a super-important new skill.
+But after this class ends, it will be up to you to keep developing this skill.
+It's really use-it-or-lose-it.

-Several things influence how effectively you can learn to program, and how well you program once you have basic ideas down.
+Several things influence how effectively you can learn to program, and how well you program once you have mastered the basic ideas.
 Most of these have to do with your efficiency in actaully *using* a computer, and not programming *per se*.

 For example, the longer you spend searching for a particular key to type, or surfing around with your mouse, the less time you spend writing,